camunda-community-hub/zeebe-client-csharp-accelerator/README.md

 #### Troubleshouting

-If you get DNS errors from the GRPC layer (e.g. "DNS resolution failed for service"), you might need to set the following environment variable:
+If you get DNS errors from the gRPC layer (e.g. "DNS resolution failed for service"), you might need to set the following environment variable:

 ```
 export GRPC_DNS_RESOLVER=native